john-cd/rust_howto/bk/drafts/categories/wasm/interfacing_with_javascript.md

 Bindings for all JS global objects and functions found in all JS environments like Node.js and browsers, built on `#[wasm_bindgen]` using the [`wasm-bindgen`][c-wasm_bindgen]⮳{{hi:wasm-bindgen}} crate.

-This does not include any Web, Node, or any other JS environment APIs.
+This does not include any Web, [Node][p-node], or any other JS environment APIs.
 Only the things that are guaranteed to exist in the global scope by the ECMAScript standard.

 ## Accessing DOM and Web APIs via Rust {#skip}